yahoo/burst/burst-catalog/readme.md

 in the [Fabric](../burst-fabric/readme.md) module.
 These types are used throughout the Burst ecosystem, however the Catalog is where these data structures are accessible via external APIs and are persisted.
-The Burst Master hosts the Catalog server and the Catalog client is used internally and made available externally.
+The Burst Supervisor hosts the Catalog server and the Catalog client is used internally and made available externally.

 #### Cross Cell